pronique/multitenant/README.md

 ### Tenants

-The plugin introduces the concept of Tenants, a tenant represent each customer account.
+The plugin introduces the concept of Tenants, a tenant represents each customer account.

 A tenant can have it's own users, groups, and records.
 Data is scoped to the tenant, tenants are represented in the database as Accounts (or any Model/Table you designate by configuration).